dw-data/Visa-applications-Africa-Asia/README.md

 ## Data Analysis results

-You can read the article based on this data analysis [at DW](http://dw.com/a-44097212).
+The results for Africa can be found in this article [at DW](http://dw.com/a-44097212).
 Results for other regions to follow.

-If you would like to look at the data for specific branches or single years, please refer to this [interactive data table](https://dw-data.github.io/datatable-visa-Africa/).
+If you would like to look at the data for specific branches or single years, please refer to this [interactive data table](https://dw-data.github.io/datatable-visa-applications/).